rahul128154/Tic_Tac_Toe/README.md

 https://github.com/rahul128154/Tic_Tac_Toe.git

-This game implements a simple Tic Tac Toe game with two modes: Computer vs Player and Player vs Player.
 Here's a breakdown of its key points:

-1. Introduction**: The code begins by including necessary libraries and defining a class `Tic_Tac_Toe`.
+1. Introduction: This game's code begins by including necessary libraries and defining a class `Tic_Tac_Toe`.
 It also declares various member functions for displaying the board, getting player choices, checking for a winner, and managing different game modes.

 2. Implementation Details:
    - The `show_board` function displays the current state of the game board.